- Identify the key pieces of legislation included in Roosevelt’s “First New Deal”

 The Power of Hearth and Home

-Fireside chats—Roosevelt’s weekly radio addresses—underscored Roosevelt’s savvy in understanding how best to reach people.
+Fireside chats—Roosevelt’s over two dozen presidential radio addresses—underscored Roosevelt’s savvy in understanding how best to reach people.
 Using simple terms and a reassuring tone, he invoked a family patriarch sitting by the fire, explaining to those who trusted him how he was working to help them.
 It is worth noting how he explained complex financial concepts quite simply, but at the same time, complimented the American people on their “intelligent support.”
 One of his fireside chats is provided below:

 I recognize that the many proclamations from State capitols and from Washington, the legislation, the Treasury regulations, etc., couched for the most part in banking and legal terms, should be explained for the benefit of the average citizen.
 I owe this in particular because of the fortitude and good temper with which everybody has accepted the inconvenience and hardships of the banking holiday.
 I know that when you understand what we in Washington have been about I shall continue to have your cooperation as fully as I have had your sympathy and help during the past week. . . .